mcfletch/2daypython/calculator.rst

 Building a Calculator
 =====================

-Let's build our first program.
+Let's build our first stand-alone program.
 We'll create a calculator that asks the user for two numbers and prints out the result of multiplying them.